plabayo/rama/rama-cli/src/cmd/serve/proxy/dashboard/inspector-api.md

 also use memory, bounded by retained connection/exchange counts and protocol limits.
 User-agent profile headers are read from the stored request head on export; TLS ClientHello data is shared per connection, rather than copied into each exchange.
-Recorded body/message `data` fields in JSON downloads are base64 strings; storage keeps payloads raw and exports them as streams.
-Request/response direction selectors accept canonical names case-insensitively; standard HTTP methods require their canonical uppercase spelling (for example `GET`; `get` is rejected).
+Body and message downloads stream raw bytes; HAR encodes binary content as base64.
+Traffic rules accept two directions: `ingress` (client to server) and `egress` (server to client), case-insensitively.
+A message's `kind` is null for HTTP heads;
+upgraded protocols supply their own nonempty kind tags.
+Standard HTTP methods require uppercase spelling (`GET`; `get` is rejected).
 Custom methods retain case-sensitive wire semantics.
-Custom upgraded-protocol direction and kind tags remain supported.

 Search scans readable records even when another record fails.
 Failed reads retry with exponential backoff from 250 ms up to 30 seconds; three consecutive failures